jimmyfartua/Weather/README.md

 # Weather
-Describing the weather in different locations
+Describing the weather in different locations.
-The weather in St. Goerge is 39 degrees
+The weather in St. Goerge is 39 degrees.
+I wish it was that warm in Orem.